kalash200/kalash200/README.md

 - 👋 Hi, I’m @kalash200
-- 👀 I’m interested in ...web develoin
+- 👀 I’m interested in ...web developing
 - 🌱 I’m currently learning ..programming languages.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...